Dr. Nedic explains all about dangerous estrogens…

 - maintaining vaginal lubrication and thickness,

-- Good Metabolities – 2-0H estron & estradiol which are relatively cancer protective. – 2- metoxy-estron which is cancer protective
+- Good Metabolites – 2-0H estron & estradiol which are relatively cancer protective. – 2- metoxy-estron which is cancer protective

 - Bad Metabolites – 4-0H estron & estradiol which are cancer enhancing and proliferative – 16α -0H estron which is cancer enhancing and proliferative

-And the real cause of these good or bad metabolites (simplified) is a combination of genes and environmental factors; such as lifestyle, diet and nutrients, presence of toxic xenoestrogens in cigarette smoke, preservatives and non-organic foods etc. There are numerous supportive literatures confirming that the ratio between 2-0H and -16α -0H E1 is a risk assessment tool for hormone sensitive cancers.
+And the real cause of these good or bad metabolites (simplified) is a combination of genes and environmental factors; such as lifestyle, diet and nutrients, the presence of toxic xenoestrogens in cigarette smoke, preservatives and non-organic foods etc. There is numerous supportive literature confirming that the ratio between 2-0H and -16α -0H E1 is a risk assessment tool for hormone-sensitive cancers.
 “In a study of 10 786 women, it was found that the ratio of 2-OH to 16-OH estrone was a very sensitive indicator for breast cancer risk.
 The higher the ratio of 2:16 OH, the lower the incidence of breast cancer.”
 (Epidemiology 11:635-640 -2000)

 Conventional hormone replacement therapy (HRT) (not Bio-identical) is a well-known risk factor for breast cancer amongst post-menopausal women.
 It has shown that the estradiol-based HRT used, increases the formation and urinary excretion of both 2-OHE and 16α-OH E1, which is ten-fold more (according to supportive studies).